Please enable JavaScript to view this site.

 Split Feature

 This function can be used to split network features using a point or one or more feature(s) using an intersection line.
+You can split both linear features (lines) and polygon features (areas such as ProtectiveTubes, TrenchBoundary, and other polyline features).

 To split lines: